qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 -------------------------------------------------------------------------------

 #.
 In the :guilabel:`Layers` panel, click and drag layers up and down to change
-   the order they appear in on the map so that you can see all of the layers.
+   the order they appear in on the map so that you can see as many of the layers as possible.

 Now that all the data is loaded and properly visible, the analysis can begin.
 It is best if the clipping operation is done first.
 This is so that no